 ARTBEAT is all about providing a safe and supportive space for people of all abilities to just dance.
 There are no planned steps or moves, no choreography, no memorisation, no goals, no expected form, sequence or outcome.
-With continued weekly practice you will notice an increased capacity for creative thinking as well as improved self esteem, coordination and fitness.
+With continued practice you will notice an increased capacity for creative thinking as well as improved self esteem, coordination and fitness.
 Most importantly, you will discover freedom.

 Deb is an artist and dancer who passionately inspires expression through free-form dance.
 In the beautiful light filled dance studio, she creates a welcoming and fun environment where participants are able to tap into their inner-dancer with confidence and freedom.